IAATE Code of Ethics

 An IAATE Member Shall:

-• Make the physical and mental well being of each animal the primary consideration in management, training and presentation.
+• Make the physical and mental wellbeing of each animal the primary consideration in management, training, and presentation.

 • Abide by local, state, provincial, and federal laws concerning avian training and associated activities.